alleaffengaffen/tevbox/README.md

   - You are asked certain parameters which are sometimes mandatory and sometimes just to allow for customization in special situations
   - Some settings are also read from your Github user (since the workflow knows who initiated it)
 - The workflow will pass these variables 1:1 to [Terraform](https://www.terraform.io/) which in turn creates the server
-  - Terraform is stateless, so we fire and forget which makes the machine unmanaged afterwards (e.g state is deleted after every run)
+  - Terraform stores a new state and variable file for every box on AWS S3, so that the instance can later be destroyed by only specifing the hostname
   - Terraform uses a dead-simple cloud-init script which executes `ansible-pull` to bootstrap the server at first boot
 - Ansible itself is executed as root (due to cloud-init), so by default all things will be done by root
   - Ansible receives it's dynamic variables from Terraform which has templated the `ansible-pull` command with CLI variables -> they will always override any other variables set within ansible
   - Ansible will bootstrap the server, in case of a failure, it will abort or never run if there is a syntax error.
 In such a scenario the only way to get access to the server is using the `rootkey` defined in the project
 - Once the workflow has finished, the server is up & running.
 You can get the details of the server in the workflow summary
-- To delete the machine you can simply trigger the workflow "Delete a box" and enter the name of your instance
+- To delete the machine you can simply trigger the workflow "Delete a box" and enter the name of your box

 Here are some things to note when working on the machine:
 - Your user is the same as your github user, ssh keys are automatically copied
-- the box joines a tailnet and thus has access to other machines in this VPN
-- the code-server is running for your specific user and accessible over the funnel with the password of your username
+- the code-server is running for your specific user and listening on localhost:65000
-- the tailscale [funnel](https://tailscale.com/kb/1223/funnel/) on port 443 is already blocked due to the code-server
+- caddy is used to expose code-server to the internet on port 443/80 (bound to all interfaces) using automatic HTTPS
-- ufw firewall is enabled, blocking all incoming traffic on the public IP except SSH -> you need to open ports you want to use
+- ufw firewall is enabled, blocking all incoming traffic on the public IP except SSH and TCP 443
 - authentication against Github is done automatically if you are using the code-server in a browser (done using device auth)

 ## Preconditions